Meenakshi2004/Meenakshi2004/README.md

 I’m a third-year Computer Science student passionate about the intersection of technology, knowledge systems, cultural preservation, and mental health.
 I’m drawn to questions about how we can design responsible, community-centered technologies—especially as AI/ML reshape society in this era of profound transformation.

 As an AI/ML Fellow at Cornell Tech, I’ve gained hands-on experience in exploratory data analysis, model building, and deployment, while reflecting on the ethical, social, and cultural dimensions of the systems we create.
-My perspective is shaped by a transnational consciousness and my lived experience as a second-generation immigrant, grounding my work in values of equity, empathy, and care.
+My perspectives are shaped by pluralistic worldviews and my experience as a second-generation immigrant.

 I’m especially curious about emerging technologies like large language models and their potential to both empower and challenge communities.
-I see technology not just as a set of tools, but as a deeply social force—one that can be shaped toward more connected, culturally aware, and inclusive futures.
+I see technology not just as a set of tools, but as a catalyst to shaping toward more connected, culturally aware, and inclusive futures, once used responsibly.

 - ⚡ Fun fact: I practice yoga and meditation, and I speak Sanskrit!